Chanumask/AudioClassification/README.md

 # Audio Classification Repository

+This repository contains tools and scripts for audio classification tasks.
+It provides a framework for training audio classification models and visualizing the results.
 ## Installation

 To clone the repository:

 `git clone https://github.com/Chanumask/AudioClassification.git`

-Install the required dependencies.
-You can use pip to install them:
+Install the required dependencies using pip:

 `pip install -r requirements.txt`

-Make sure you have the necessary audio data and set the according dataset path variables in _settings.py_.
+Make sure you have the necessary audio data and set the corresponding dataset path variables in `settings.py` before proceeding.

 ## Model training
-In _settings.py_:

-check the Dataset you want to use, and set its path

-set Training Loop and Model parameters and extensions

-execute main.py
+To train an audio classification model, follow these steps:

+1. Open `settings.py` and configure the dataset path, training loop, model parameters, and extensions.

+2. Execute `main.py` to start the training process.

+3. The results will be printed and saved in a JSON file along with the corresponding model parameters.

 ## Displaying and plotting results
-In _settings.py_:
+To display and plot the training results, make the following changes in `settings.py`:

-Use `MONITORING` and `UPDATE_INTERVAL` to monitor training or only plot the final training metrics using `PLOT_RES`
+- Set `MONITORING` and `UPDATE_INTERVAL` to monitor training progress or only plot the final training metrics using `PLOT_RES`.

-`AVG_SEEDS` will return a table of the results accumulating the different seeds for each run and plotting the experiments listed in `BARPLOT_SETTING`
+- Adjust the `AVG_SEEDS` parameter to accumulate results for different seeds and plot the experiments listed in `BARPLOT_SETTING`.